Area Rates on My Annual Tax Bill

 - Payment may be made by mailing a cheque or money order, made payable to the Municipality of St. Mary’s; PO Box 296 Sherbrooke, NS B0J 3C0

-Payment via online/telephone/in branch banking for Royal Bank, Scotia Bank, Credit Union and TD Bank is now available.
+Payment via online/telephone/in branch banking for Royal Bank, Scotia Bank, Credit Union, TD Bank and BMO.

 Please note to reference the Municipal Assessment Account number (8 digits) when making payment.